imaha7/pokemon/README.md

    App, or your own starter template) that has 3 pages, Pokemon List, Pokemon Detail, and My Pokemon List.
 Your web app UI/UX should be mobile-first & single page application (SPA) and follow requirements listed below.
 2. You can use Rest-API from https://pokeapi.co/ as your data source.
-But using GraphQL (graphql-pokeapi) is a big plus.
 3. Pokemon List page; should show a list of Pokemons’ names and the owned total.
 When a Pokemon is clicked, it should go to that Pokemon Detail page.
 4. Pokemon Detail page; should show a picture of the Pokemon with its moves